denisyukphp/backoff/docs/index.md

 - [LinearFullJitterBackoff](../src/Factory/LinearFullJitterBackoff.php)
 - [LinearEqualJitterBackoff](../src/Factory/LinearEqualJitterBackoff.php)

-## Sleep with backoff
+## Sleep with Backoff

-The main purpose of Backoff is that to pause certain parts of the code for a while.
-This can be achieved by using a Sleeper.
-Just instance the Sleeper with some Backoff instance:
+The main purpose Backoff is that to pause certain parts of the code for a while.
+This can be achieved by using Sleeper.
+Just instance Sleeper with some Backoff instance:

 ```php
 <?php